Get

 8. Crate Training

-You can start crate training your Border when they are 8 weeks old, and it will eventually become a place of comfort for them.
+You can start crate-training your Border when they are 8 weeks old, and it will eventually become a place of comfort for them.

 9. Leash Training

-Border Collies must be on a leash because their urge to chase and herd things will overtake everything.
+Border Collies must be on a leash because their urge to chase and herd animals will overtake everything.
 Leash training is essential because they also need to learn not to pull and how to walk next to you calmly.
 You can start leash training by about 10 weeks of age.

 border collie on a leash during training